 OLD DOMINION FREIGHT LINE, INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-The Board of Directors recommends that you vote FOR the following: and this below.
-Election of nine directors named below to the Company's Board of Directors for one-year terms and until their successors have been elected and qualified, as set forth in the accompanying proxy statement.
-Nominees: 01) Earl E. Congdon 06) Robert G. Culp, III 02) David S. Congdon 07) John D. Kasarda 03) John R. Congdon 08) Leo H. Suggs 04) J. Paul Breitbach 09) D. Michael Wray 05) John R. Congdon, Jr. The Board of Directors recommends that you For Against Abstain vote FOR the following: The Board of Directors recommends that you vote FOR the following: For Against Abstain 5.
-Ratification of the appointment of Ernst Advisory vote on the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement.
-NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-The Board of Directors recommends that you vote 1 1 Year YEAR for the following: 2 Years 3 Years Abstain IF NO SPECIFICATION IS MADE WITH RESPECT TO A MATTER WHERE A BALLOT IS PROVIDED, THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE RECOMMENDATION OF THE BOARD OF DIRECTORS.
-Advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers.
-These shares should be represented at the meeting either in person or by your properly completed proxy.
-The meeting will be held Tuesday, May 17, 2011, at 11:30 a.m.
-Eastern Daylight Time, at the Greensboro-High Point Marriot Airport hotel, One Marriott Drive, Greensboro, North Carolina 27409.
-The Board of Directors recommends that you vote AGAINST the following: For Against Abstain PLEASE SIGN AND SEND IN YOUR PROXY Shareholder proposal regarding independent Chairman of the Board.
-THE UNDERSIGNED HEREBY RATIFIES AND CONFIRMS ALL THAT SAID AGENTS, OR ANY OF THEM OR THEIR SUBSTITUTES, MAY LAWFULLY DO OR CAUSE TO BE DONE BY VIRTUE HEREOF, AND ACKNOWLEDGES RECEIPT OF THE NOTICE OF THE ANNUAL MEETING, THE ACCOMPANYING PROXY STATEMENT AND THE ANNUAL REPORT TO SHAREHOLDERS FOR THE YEAR ENDED DECEMBER 31, 2010.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as administrator, or other fiduciary, please give full title as such.
-Joint owr sign personally.
-All holders must sign.
-If a corporation or partnership, p corporate or partnership name, by authorized officer. ners shou ld each Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+The Board of Directors recommends that you vote FOR the following: 1 Election of nine directors named below to the Company's Board of Directors for one-year terms and until their respective successors have been elected and qualified, as set forth in the accompanying proxy statement.
+No ominees: 01) Earl E. Congdon 06) Robert G. Culp, III 02) David S. Congdon 07) John D. Kasarda 03) John R. Congdon 08) Leo H. Suggs 04) J. Paul Breitbach 09) D. Michael Wray 05) John R. Congdon, Jr. The Board of Directors recommends that you vote FOR the following: For Against Abstain 4 Ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, The l Board of Directors recommen ıds tha t you vote FOR the following: For Against Abstain 2012.
+2 Advisory vote to approve the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement.
+NOTE: Such other business as may properly come before the meeting or any t you vote FOR the following: adjournment thereof.
+3 Amendment to the Company's Amended and Restated Articles of Incorporation to increase the number of authorized shares of the Company's common stock.
+O SPECIFICATION IS MAI OMMENDATION OF THE WHE RE A BALLO T IS PROV IDED, THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE The meeting will be held Tuesday, May 22, 2012, at 10:00 a.m.
+Eastern Way, Thomasville, North Carolina 27360.
+PI EASE SIGN AND S END IN YO OUR PROXY BE D ONE BY VIRTUE HEREOI ANNUAL REPORT TO SH F, AND AREH ACKNOWLEDGES RECEIP OLDERS FOR THE YEAR EN T OF T NDED D HE NOTICE ECEMBER (OF THE A OF THEM OR THEIR SUBSTITUTES, MAY LAWFULLY DO OR CAUSE TO NNUAL MEETING, THE ACCOMPANYING PROXY STATEMENT AND her fiduciary, please give full title as such.
+Joint owners should each sign personally. artnership, please sign in full corp Signature [PLEASE SIGN WITHIN BOX] Date e Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be held on May 17, 2011:
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be held on May 22, 2012:

-The Notice of Annual Meeting of Shareholders, Proxy Statement, Form of Proxy and 2010 Annual Report to Shareholders are available on our corporate website at www.odfl.com/company/proxy.shtml.
+The Notice of Annual Meeting of Shareholders, Proxy Statement, Form of Proxy and 2011 Annual Report to Shareholders are available on our corporate website at www.odfl.com/company/proxy.shtml.